municharc/municharc.github.io/README.md

+## Adding a post

+Add a new post by creating a new markdown file under `_posts`, with the appropriate timestamp in the filename.
+Place the images needed the post under `images/`.

 ## Develop

-Cause was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.
+Website template is built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.

 Install the dependencies with [Bundler](http://bundler.io/):